-Midwest Energy Emissions Corp. (the "Company", "we", "us" and "our") is an environmental services and technology company specializing in mercury emission control technologies, primarily to utility and industrial coal-fired units.
-We deliver patented and proprietary solutions to the global coal-power industry to remove mercury from power plant emissions, providing performance guarantees, and leading-edge emissions services.
-We have developed patented technology and proprietary products that have been shown to achieve mercury removal at a significantly lower cost and with less operational impact than currently used methods, while maintaining and/or increasing unit output and preserving the marketability of fly-ash for beneficial use.
+Midwest Energy Emissions Corp. (the "Company", "we", "us" and "our") is an environmental services and technologies company developing and delivering patented and proprietary solutions to the global power industry.
+Our leading-edge services have been shown to achieve mercury emissions removal at a significantly lower cost and with less operational impact to coal-fired power plants than currently used methods, while maintaining and/or increasing power plant output and preserving the marketability of byproducts for beneficial use.